wp-plugins/slyd/readme.txt

 = How can I customize my Slyd template tag? =

 The Slyd template tag supports the same options as the shortcode.
+Enter the category as an empty value to get all categories, i.e. `<?php slyd( '', 3,` ... `, true ?>`

 **Usage**